THE DOO-WAH RIDERS - LEGENDARY

 The band celebrated its 40th year in 2018.
 How did it all begin you ask?
 Well, one night after playing music at a friend's house, Kenny Lee Benson and Lindy Rasmussen stood in the parking lot and talked about country music until the wee hours of the morning.
 They found that they had a mutual passion for Bob Wills, Asleep at the Wheel, Guy Clark and, of course, Emmylou Harris, and decided to put a band together just for "laughs."

 The Doo-Wah Riders are still going strong and enjoying the "laughs!"
-This year, 2018, commemorates their 40th Anniversary as a band.
 It just goes to show that some things are meant to last in this world.
-As other artists and groups fell by the wayside, The Doo-Wah Riders kept up the pace and continue to tour over 200 days a year.
-And the music just keeps getting better and better.
+As other artists and groups fell by the wayside, The Doo-Wah Riders kept up the pace and continue to perform over 200 days a year.

 Awards and Accomplishments:

-- The Doo-Wah Riders are celebrating their 40th Anniversary this year in 2018!
+- The Doo-Wah Riders celebrated their 40th Anniversary in 2018!

 - The Doo-Wah Riders appeared in the movie "Basic Instinct", starring Michael Douglas and Sharon Stone.
-They were featured doing one of their own songs, "Glowing in the Ashes"
+They were featured performing one of their own songs, "Glowing in the Ashes"